dapr/components-contrib/docs/kafka-startup-seek.md

-# docs(kafka): Controlled startup seek for Kafka pub/sub and binding
+# Controlled startup seek for Kafka pub/sub and binding

 ## Summary
 This change adds an opt-in startup seek capability for Kafka consumers used by `pubsub.kafka` and `bindings.kafka`.